Introduction to Space Planner

 Workflow examples

-The following space assignment types are supported by Space Planner:
+The following are examples of workflows supported by Space Planner:

 Individual space assignments